 A serious dog bite may result in permanent muscle damage.
 You may need months or even years of physical therapy.
 This could cost tens of thousands of dollars or more.
 You should not suffer financially because of a careless dog owner.
 D. Miller & Associates, PLLC™ offers free case evaluations.

 How the Texas Dangerous Dog Doctrine Impacts Your Case

 Texas law holds dog owners accountable for “dangerous dogs.”

-Known as “Lillian’s Law” (the statute is named after Mrs. Lillian Stiles who passed away after being attacked by several dogs) holds pet owners accountable for dogs known to be aggressive.
+Known as “Lillian’s Law” (the statute is named after Mrs. Lillian Stiles, who passed away after being attacked by several dogs), this statute holds pet owners accountable for dogs known to be aggressive.

 Our team will determine whether the dog that attacked you or your loved one would be deemed dangerous by law.

 According to an Arlington ordinance, a “dangerous animal” is defined as any dog that “makes an unprovoked attack on a person that causes bodily injury.”
 The attack must take place outside of an animal enclosure for the dog to be labeled “dangerous.”

 The law also states that owners of dangerous dogs must take swift action to protect others, including:

 - Purchasing insurance to cover damages in case the dog attacks someone

 - Keeping the dog in an approved enclosure